mthaichi/bf-secret-file-downloader/readme.txt

 == Description ==

 BF Secret File Downloader is a WordPress plugin that allows you to manage files located in directories protected by Basic Authentication or private areas.
-It provides comprehensive file management, directory management, download functionality, and a Gutenberg block for download buttons.
+It provides comprehensive file management, directory management, and download functionality.

 = Features =

 * **File Management**: Browse and manage files in protected directories
 * **Download Control**: Secure download functionality with access control
-* **Gutenberg Block**: Easy-to-use download button block for the block editor
 * **Access Control**: Multiple authentication methods including WordPress login and simple password
 * **Directory Management**: Organize files in multiple protected directories
 * **i18n Ready**: Translation ready with Japanese and English support